-*The price is the total tour cost, not per person.
+* Please note that the price is the total cost of the tour, not per person.